Welcome to the Land, Aerosol, and Cloud Interactions (LACI) Group! We are led by Dr. Gabrielle "Bee" Leung at the University of Wisconsin–Madison.

 news

-• This is my first day at the University of Wisconsin - Madison!
-I'm looking forward to setting up my research group and enjoying the last weeks of a beautiful Madison summer.
+- This is Bee's first day at the University of Wisconsin - Madison!
+Looking forward to setting up our research group and enjoying the last weeks of a beautiful Madison summer.

-• I'm in Lewiston, Maine this week for the Climate and Radiation Gordon Research Conference.
-I'll be giving a talk on varied cloud responses to deforestation across the diurnal cycle, and a poster on how grid spacing impacts the relationship between environmental moisture and convective mass flux.
+- Bee is in Lewiston, Maine this week for the Climate and Radiation Gordon Research Conference.
+She will be giving a talk on varied cloud responses to deforestation across the diurnal cycle, and a poster on how grid spacing impacts the relationship between environmental moisture and convective mass flux.

-• Today, I successfully defended my PhD dissertation, entitled 'Aerosol and Land Surface Impacts on Tropical Convective Processes'.
+- Today, Bee successfully defended her PhD dissertation, entitled 'Aerosol and Land Surface Impacts on Tropical Convective Processes'.

-• I just accepted a faculty position at the University of Wisconsin–Madison Department of Atmospheric and Oceanic Sciences.
-I'm moving to Madison in August 2025 to be an Anna Julia Cooper postdoctoral fellow while I set up my research group before starting my tenure-track Assistant Professor position in Fall 2026.
+- Bee just accepted a faculty position at the University of Wisconsin–Madison Department of Atmospheric and Oceanic Sciences.
+Bee will be moving to Madison in August 2025 to be an Anna Julia Cooper postdoctoral fellow while setting up our research group.
+Bee starts her tenure-track Assistant Professor position in Fall 2026.